-The interface is designed for a 2.5D system with an interposer for routing signals between the DRAM and PHY.
+The interface is designed for a 2.5D system with an interposer used for routing signals between the 3D DRAM stack and the PHY on the SoC.
 This combination of signal density and stacked form factor requires special design consideration.
 In order to enable easy implementation and improved flexibility of design, Rambus performs complete signal and power integrity analysis on the entire 2.5D system to ensure that all signal, power and thermal requirements are met.

 The Northwest Logic HBM2E controller supports both HBM2 and HBM2E devices with data rates of up to 3.6 Gbps per data pin.
 It supports all standard channel densities including 4, 6, 8, 12, 16 and 24 Gb.
 The controller maximizes memory bandwidth and minimizes latency via Look-Ahead command processing.
 The core is DFI compatible (with extensions added for HBM2E) and supports AXI, OCP or native interface to user logic.